 Tea rooms are dotted all over England – you’ll find one in virtually every town and village in the country!

 Here, you can enjoy some of England’s staples, like cream teas, delicious cakes and dainty sandwiches.

 They’ve got a wonderful atmosphere and, in the winter, are the perfect places to warm up from the cold and shelter from the rain.

 Road trip around quaint villages

 The charming countryside of England is dotted with picturesque villages with quaint houses and cobbled streets.

-Many of these villages can get too over touristy in the summer months, but there’s plenty of room to breathe in the wintertime.
+Many of these villages can get too over-touristy in the summer months, but there’s plenty of room in the wintertime.

 You can bundle up and stroll around the charming streets, feeling like you’ve gone back in time.